projectcalico/calico/v2.0/getting-started/rkt/installation/manual.md

 - To use Calico networking, specify "type": "calico"
 - To use Calico IPAM, specify "type": "calico-ipam" in the "ipam" section.

-Calico will create an identically named profile for each Calico-rkt network, by default the policy specific in the profile allows full communication between containers within the same network (i.e. using the same profile) but prohibits ingress traffic from containers on other networks.
+Calico will create an identically named profile for each Calico-rkt network which, by default, contains policy to allow full communication between containers within the same network (i.e. using the same profile) but prohibit ingress traffic from containers on other networks.

 The same network configuration needs to be added to each node for the network to be discoverable on that node.
+Mutliple networks may be created using unique names.

 For example, run the following to create a network called "mynet"